Toyota Crown: History

 Toyota's "Discover Crown Spirit Project" is a program in which Japanese Toyota dealers fully restore instances of every generation of the Crown to show that even the oldest Crown still works.

+Having been in production since 1955, the Crown is Toyota's second longest running model nameplate in Japan after the Land Cruiser, and seventh in the world after the Mercedes-Benz S-Class (1954), Chevrolet Corvette (1953), Land Cruiser and Nissan Patrol (both 1951), Volkswagen Transporter (1950), Ford F-Series (1947), and Chevrolet Suburban (1935).

 Exports

-The Crown was first exported to the United States from 1958 to 1972 as the first model Toyota exported to the country.
+The Crown was first exported to the United States from 1958 to 1973 as the first model Toyota exported to the country.
 In 1960, Toyota temporarily suspended exports to the region as the Crown was not capable of speeds needed on American freeways, before introducing an improved model.
 The Crown was also exported to Canada from 1964 to 1972, and Mexico from 1959 to 1964.

 Exports to Europe began in 1964 with the first cars going to Finland.
 Other European countries which saw early imports of the Crown included the Netherlands and Belgium.
 The United Kingdom was another European market until the early 1980s.
 Australia was another important export market for the Crown – to the extent that it was manufactured there from the mid-1960s until the late 1980s using many local components.
 It was discontinued when the button car plan was put into effect.

+Exports to New Zealand began in 1968 and local CKD kit assembly of the Deluxe sedan started in 1973 (under contract at Steel's Motor Assemblies in Christchurch alongside the Corona).
+The model was replaced in NZ assembly by the Cressida in 1979 though limited imports of Japanese assembled cars continued for several more years.

 The island nations of Aruba and Curaçao in the Southern Caribbean also imported the Crown starting from the second generation (S40) in 1965 in Curaçao up until importation of the tenth generation (S150).
 It was discontinued in 1998 due to the high price and low demand combined with the introduction of the Lexus GS series.

 In 2019, a small number of fifteenth-generation Crowns were exported to Indonesia for use as an official vehicle by cabinet ministers and other government officials.

-The sixteenth-generation Crown that was introduced in 2022 will be exported to about 40 countries with an expected annual sales volume of around 200,000 units.
+The sixteenth-generation Crown that was introduced in 2022 is exported to about 40 countries with an expected annual sales volume of around 200,000 units.